wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 **Liberty Tools** is a set of intuitive developer tools for the Eclipse IDE, Visual Studio Code, and IntelliJ IDEA development environments.
 These tools adopt a Maven/Gradle-centric approach and enable fast, iterative cloud-native Java application development through Liberty dev mode.
 Liberty Tools also provides helpful, time-saving features such as code completion, hover descriptions, and configuration diagnostics for Jakarta EE APIs, MicroProfile APIs, and Liberty configuration.
 For more information, check out the Liberty Tools overview.

-In the lab, there will be different roles involved with perform different tasks using different tools.
-You will perform all the different roles during the lab.
+In the lab, there are different roles involved with performing different tasks and using different tools.
+You perform all the different roles during the lab.

-* You will start as an application developer and use Liberty starter and the code assistant to develop a simple web application.
+* You start as an application developer and use Liberty starter and the code assistant to develop a simple web application.
 But don't worry, you do not have to be a developer to do this.
-* As Liberty configuration operator, you will use the configuration assistant and concepts like includes and variables to create a portable configuration.
+* As Liberty configuration operator, you use the configuration assistant and concepts like includes and variables to create a portable configuration.
-* As Liberty administrator, you will install Liberty from a kernel image, add missing features, configure logging, security and so on, will use the Liberty REST APIs to review the configuration and use Liberty Admin Center for monitoring.
+* As Liberty administrator, you install Liberty from a kernel image, add missing features, configure logging, security, and so on, you use the Liberty REST APIs to review the configuration and use Liberty Admin Center for monitoring.

 **These are the objectives in the lab:**